 Step 3: Increase Blog Traffic With Outreach and Link Building

-- Building a list of contacts for outreach (by using a tool like Respona)
+- Building a list of contacts for outreach (by using a tool like Respona or other outreach tools)

 - Preparing the warm pitch